$K(1)$-local $K$-theory of Azumaya algebras: Introduction

 This obviously raises the following questions for general $n$: first, what is the term in the middle, and can it be described in terms of the target by descent; and second, does the above map deloop to an equivalence between a strict Brauer group of $E_n$ and $\Gpic(E_{n+1})$ ? \end{rmk*} \begin{rmk*} The above can equivalently be phrased with $p$-completion, or even $p$-localization instead of $[p^\infty]$, and would perhaps match the statement of \cite[Theorem H]{ChroNS} better this way.
 But with $[p^\infty]$ it fits better with our Brauer group story, and also makes some of the proofs easier since the key points in the proof of \textit{loc. cit.} are rather proved using the $[p^\infty]$ perspective. \end{rmk*}

-Besides these technical inputs, our method of proof is similar to \cite{companionMot}, namely, we identify the local behaviour of the invariants in question, and use the following trick: let $\mathcal{F\to G}$ is a map of truncated étale presheaves of spectra on $X$ such that $\mathcal F$ is actually a sheaf.
+Besides these technical inputs (that constitute the heart of this paper), our method of proof is similar to \cite{companionMot}, namely, we identify the local behaviour of the invariants in question, and use the following trick: let $\mathcal{F\to G}$ is a map of truncated étale presheaves of spectra on $X$ such that $\mathcal F$ is actually a sheaf.
 If the map induces an equivalence on stalks $\mathcal F_{\overline x}\to \mathcal G_{\overline{x}}$, then it admits a retraction.
 Indeed, it then follows that the map $\mathcal F\to \mathcal G\to \mathcal G^a$ to the sheafification of $\mathcal G$ is an equivalence.